PayPal: Israel and Palestinian Territories

 PayPal is available in Israel but is not available in the Palestinian territories.
 Nor can Palestinians working in the West Bank or Gaza access it but Israelis living in settlements in the West Bank can use PayPal.
 This decision has prompted Palestinian tech companies to seek a policy change from PayPal.

 Japan

-In late March 2010, new Japanese banking regulations forced PayPal Japan to suspend the ability of personal account holders registered in Japan from sending or receiving money between individuals and as a result are now subject to PayPal's business fees on all transactions.
+In late March 2010, new Japanese banking regulations forced PayPal Japan to suspend the ability of personal account holders registered in Japan to send or receive money between individuals, and as a result these account holders are now subject to PayPal's business fees on all transactions.

 Pakistan

 In Pakistan, users can use Xoom, a money transfer service owned by PayPal.
 In October 2018, Pakistan's government used Xoom to help crowdsource funds for the purpose of building two dams.

-The government of Pakistan is trying to convince PayPal administration to launch its service in the country, but PayPal is not ready to introduce its services there.

 Turkey

 Eight years after the company first started operating in the country, Paypal ceased operations in Turkey on 6 June 2016 when Turkish financial regulator BDDK denied it a payment license.
 The regulators had demanded that PayPal's data centers be located inside Turkey to facilitate compliance with government and court orders to block content and to generate tax revenue.
 PayPal said that the closure will affect tens of thousands of businesses and hundreds of thousands of consumers in Turkey.